darshansb1105/KubeProjects/README.md

-This is a simple java program to display machine name and ip address of the host
+This is a sample java program to display machine name and ip address of the host

 ## Source code